Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ### Adding PUSH Notifications for your Android or IOS application
 ---

-When you are building an Android or an IOS application, you want that your users receive notifications even if their application is not used (ie. in background).
+When you are building an Android or an IOS application, you need that your users receive notifications even if their application is not used (ie. in background).
 In order to receive PUSH notifications from Rainbow, you need to configure your application.

 #### Android